ashwinineha/commerce-migration-toolkit/README.md

 https://git-scm.com/docs/git-submodule

 SAP Commerce Cloud supports git submodule and allows you to fetch the repository upon build time, so there is no need to copy the extensions to your own repository.
-To upgrade make sure your submodule points to the desired release / commit
+To upgrade make sure your submodule points to the desired release / commit.

 # How to Obtain Support